Priyasunil26/GCPWindowsDocumentation/Documentation.md

 **Note:**

   If you are configuring DNS mapping for your virtual machine (VM), it's important to also map the snapshot of your VM.

-**Information:**
-  - To create a MySQL Database in GCP, you can follow the steps outlined in this [guide](https://cloud.google.com/sql/docs/mysql/create-instance).
-For information about your instance, refer to this [link](https://cloud.google.com/sql/docs/mysql/instance-info).

-  - To create a SQL Database in GCP, refer to this [guide](https://cloud.google.com/sql/docs/sqlserver/create-instance).
-Additionally, for instance information, you can refer to this [link](https://cloud.google.com/sql/docs/sqlserver/instance-info).

 ## To Enable Backup compatibility of Bold BI application